Jaladi-Yaswanth/PlaceMate_schedule/README.md

    - Make sure the subject contains keywords like `talk` or `test`.
    - Run the script manually once to confirm it correctly creates a calendar event.
    - Check the logs in Apps Script (`View → Logs`) for debug information.

+✅ With these triggers and permissions, the script executes automatically every 30 minutes without any manual input.
+🔎 You can also view and monitor all runs in **Executions** inside the Apps Script dashboard.